MATERIALS

 PEOPLE

-We adhere to all relevant national and international laws and guidelines for human and labour rights.
-As a company, we have a responsibility to ensure that our employees, as well as those employed in our value chain, work under safe, hygienic, and dignified conditions.
+As a company, we have a responsibility to ensure that our employees – and those in our value chain – work under safe, hygienic, and dignified conditions.
+We operate in accordance with national and international laws and guidelines on human rights.

 • Flexible working hours